Skip to content

 Ichi, ni, san, shi, go, roku, shichi, hachi, kyū, jū

-(repeated for each phase)
+(Repeated for each part)

 Description